- Return on Security

 The cybersecurity industry is noisy, and it changes.
 Fast.

-There's no shortage of cybersecurity firms starting up every week, and there's no shortage of venture capital firms investing in them.
+There is no shortage of cybersecurity firms starting up every week, and there is no shortage of venture capital firms investing in them.

 For some people familiar with the venture world, here's a hot take 🔥